KS-Beep/Feedback-Management-System/README.md

 ### 6. Run the Application
 Open your IDE and navigate to Feedback.java.
 Run the Feedback class as a Java application.
+(Similarly run all other files including Analysis file and Feedback_response file)